Frederick Keep Monument

-Frederick Keep Monument is a public artwork by American artist James Earle Fraser, located at Rock Creek Cemetery in Washington, D.C., United States.
-"Frederick Keep Monument" was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1993.
+Frederick Keep Monument is a public artwork by American artist James Earle Fraser located in Rock Creek Cemetery in Washington, D.C.
+The monument was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1993.
 This sculpture rests at the site of the grave of Frederick and Florence Keep and their child.

 Description

 The main portion of this sculpture features a bronze female and male couple standing on a low rectangular base.
 The female raises both of her arms with her proper right and left hands resting on their respective shoulders.
 The male figure stands closely on her proper left side with his proper right arm behind her.
 Both of the figures are bare chested and wear loosely draped Roman-style drapery that is rolled at the waist, as well as Roman sandals.
 The female figure has a cape on over the back of her head and she looks downward.
 The male figure gazes out to the distance.
 They stand in front of a narrow granite wall.